Guide to Streaming Video Services

 Price: $83 per month.

 YouTube TV offers access to more than 100 channels, including all the major broadcast networks, cable channels (AMC, Bravo, Disney, ESPN, FX, Fox News, Fox Sports, MSNBC, National Geographic, Turner, USA), and major sports networks such as CBS Sports, ESPN, and Fox Sports, along with the MLB, NBA, and NFL league networks.
 It recently added a bunch of Paramount channels, including BET, Comedy Central, MTV, Nickelodeon, and Paramount Network.
-The service has also expanded its Spanish-language content with three Univision channels as well as two new add-on packages.
+The service has also expanded its Spanish-language content, adding three Univision channels and two new add-on packages.
 A cloud DVR with unlimited storage for up to nine months is included.

 With an additional fee, you can also access NFL Sunday Ticket, which lets you watch out-of-market Sunday games on YouTube TV.
 NFL Sunday Ticket supports YouTube TV’s multiview feature, enabling subscribers to watch multiple games simultaneously.

-Earlier this year, YouTube upgraded its multiview feature for all YouTube TV subscribers by letting you pick the games you want to watch.
+Last year, YouTube upgraded its multiview feature for all YouTube TV subscribers, letting you choose which games to watch.
 It also upgraded the video quality of 1080p content on 4K devices that support the VP9 video codec.
 Google says it’s working with the NFL to show all league games in 1080p, including those shot in 720p, which will then be upconverted to the higher resolution.

 You can add HBO Max, MGM+, Paramount+ with Showtime, Starz, and a few other channels for an extra fee.
 YouTube TV subscribers have been able to do this, but now anyone can access the Primetime Channel hub on YouTube.
-There’s also a 4K Plus add-on plan, which gives you additional channels in 4K, for an additional $10 a month.
+There’s also a 4K Plus add-on plan that gives you additional 4K channels for $10 more a month.
 There’s a Spanish-language plan that costs $35 a month, and you can add more with a $15-a-month add-on pack.

 Sign up for YouTube TV.